ChouaiebAmine/GamesWithHandTracking/README.md

-# Games using ComputerVision
+# GamesWithHandTracking
-1- Are you Smarter Than a Chimpanzee (inspired By HumanBenchmark Game) 2- Reaction time Game
+Games using computer vision